 They like a lot of attention and are quite portable.
 But even though they’re easily carried, they do still need to learn how to walk on their own and be able to engage in normal dog behaviors, like sniffing, exploring and playing.
 In other words, don’t pop them in a purse or a stroller and tote them everywhere—unless, of course, it’s somewhere risky with lots of feet that could hurt a tiny paw, like an airport or street festival.

 The Chihuahua dog breed is said to resemble a terrier with their demeanor and can become quite feisty, especially if they feel threatened.
 Some sites report that the Chihuahua bite force is 3,900 pounds per square inch (psi), but those so-called Chihuahua facts are wildly inaccurate, when a lion is only at 600 psi.
-(In truth, they usually inflict no more than a Level 1-3 bite, with no puncture deeper than half the length of one of their canine teeth.)
+In truth, Chihuahuas usually inflict no more than a Level 1-3 bite, with no puncture deeper than half the length of one of their canine teeth.

 To help your Chihuahua puppy overcome a nipping or protective tendency, socialize them by safely and slowly introducing them to new people and places from the get-go and start training when they are young.
 Early training will also help this smallest of dog breeds become wonderfully friendly and receptive to all members of the family, including other pets.

-Born guardians, the German Shepherd’s best trait is their intense, unwavering loyalty to their families.
+The German Shepherd’s best trait is their intense, unwavering loyalty to their families.
 (There’s a reason they make some of the best police dogs.)
-The fearless breed has also been known to put themselves in harm’s way before they let a family member get hur...
+The fearless breed has also been known to put themselves in harm’s way before they let a family member get hurt.
+Socializ...

+Socialization and training are essential for German Shepherds, to teach them that most things in this world are nothing to fear (and nothing that poses a threat to their loved ones, either).
 Early social interactions with kids, babies and other animals is also important if you want your German Shepherd to be well-behaved around guests.
+(Remember to teach children how to interact appropriately with dogs, too.)
 With the proper education, this easy-to-train pup can be a great family dog.

 German Shepherds are born talkers.
 They will bark when they’re bored, and they’ll bark to alert you if something isn’t quite right.
 But training and exercise can help curb a lippy pup and keep their barking to when you need it the most.